Real Estate Tax Payments

 2019 Reminder Tax Bills

-The 2019 reminder tax bills will be mailed on April 13, 2020.
-Reminder payments must be received by May 29, 2020.
-Online payment by e-checking and credit card for 2019 property taxes will be available via the County's payment gateway at 11:59 p.m. through May 31, 2020.
-If you do not receive your reminder tax notice, call our office at 305-270-4916 or e-mail email@example.com for a duplicate tax bill.
+The 2019 reminder tax bills were mailed out on Friday, April 24, 2020.
+This notice reflects account information as of April 20.
+Reminder payments must be received by Friday, June 12, 2020.
+Online payment by e-checking and credit card for 2019 property taxes will be available via the County's payment gateway through Sunday, June 14, 2020, 11:59 p.m.
+EDT (Eastern Daylight Time).
+If you do not receive your reminder tax notice, call our office at 305-270-4916 or e-mail firstname.lastname@example.org for a duplicate tax bill.

 Accounts Exempt from Public Disclosure